HOMILY WEEK 34 02 – Year II

-According to The Word Among Us, Jesus inaugurated his kingdom when he came on earth, and now asks us to work together to buid a better world, in whatever area he is calling us to to do that.
+According to The Word Among Us, Jesus inaugurated his kingdom when he came on earth, and now asks us to work together to build a better world, in whatever area he is calling us to do that.

 Celebrating the Eucharist, our greatest prayer and our one great act of fidelity, as Ron Rolheiser writes, is truly living out Carpe Diem, making great use of our time.

-So remember, Carpe Diem – let us strive to make all our time quality time living in the kingdom of God.
+So remember, Carpe Diem – let us strive to make all our time quality time living in, and building up the kingdom of God.